Paul Kossoff's guitars

 Eric Clapton with former Paul Kossoff guitar, US, circa December 1969.

 5. 1967 - Gibson Les Paul Standard, 1960 tiger-stripe (dark?)
 Sunburst.
-Used from 1967 to 1968 with Black Cat Bones.
+Used from circa May 1967 to circa February 1968 with Black Cat Bones.
 Obtained from Kenny King in a swap for the 3 pickup 1957 Les Paul Custom.
 However, Kenny King reversed the exchange and got the 'Burst back, probably around the time of February 1968 when Paul left Black Cat Bones and in April joined Free.

 #6.
 April 1969 - Gibson Les Paul Standard, 1959.
 Sanded down / stripped, clear coated.
 First seen at the Paris gig in April 1969 and later on Top of the Pops in June 1970 and at the Isle of Wight in August 1970.
 Used until 1974 and then sold for £550.
 Article.